Skip to article frontmatterSkip to article content

 MADSci uses environment variables for configuration with hierarchical precedence.
 Key patterns:

-See Configuration.md for comprehensive options and example_lab/ for working configurations.
+See Configuration.md for comprehensive options, example_lab/ for working configurations, and OBSERVABILITY.md for OpenTelemetry setup.

 Roadmap